CAU-DOSC/DevSet7/FINAL.md

 However, this sort of unit test guarantees the integrity for the code.
 Therefore, there is a trade-off relationship between the performance(operation speed) and integrity of code.

+## Bit Vector
+Bit Vector is algorithm that represent a set of duplicate integers in bits.
+You can save a lot of space with the algorithm.

+#### Time Complexity
+1. Insert : O(1)
+2. Report : O(n)
+You do not have to check all the other numbers for each number

+#### Space Complexity
+O(1).
+Bit Vector has a constant space complexity.

 # Performance tuning
 ## SimpleBinSet
 ```